boschmotorsport/WinDarab/Ribbon.md

 * Import / Export a workbook

 #### Worksheet
-The ribbon Worksheet tab allows you to
+The ribbon Worksheet tab allows you to:
 * Insert a new worksheet
 * Delete a worksheet
 * Rename the worksheet label